Aref-Akminasi/aws-developer-associate/CICD.md

 ## CodeCommit - Security

-### Authentication

-- SSH Keys
-- HTTPS

-### Authorization

-- IAM Policies

-### Encryption

-- Repositories are automatically encrypted at rest using AWS KMS
-- Encrypted in transit (HTTPS or SSH - both secure)

 ### Cross-account Access

 - Use an IAM Role in your AWS account and ask the other account to use **AWS STS (AssumeRole API)**